Sisters of Loreto: Development

-On the suppression of Mary Ward's first congregation, styled by its opponents the "Jesuitesses", the greater number of the members returned to the world or entered other religious orders.
+On the suppression of Mary Ward's first congregation, styled by its opponents the "Jesuitesses", a greater number of the members returned to the world or entered other religious orders.
 A certain number, however, who desired still to live in religion under the guidance of Ward, were sheltered with the permission of Pope Urban VIII in the Paradeiser Haus, Munich, by the Elector of Bavaria, Maximilian I. The Institute continued to survive mainly in Germany, Austria, and England, but had no official status as a religious congregation and nor official title.
 Gradually it came to be known on the European continent as "the English Ladies".
 Some of the younger members were transferred at the pope's desire to Rome, there to live with Mary Ward and be trained by her in the religious life.
 Her work, therefore, was not destroyed, but reconstituted with certain modifications of detail.

 In 1639, with letters of introduction from Pope Urban to Queen Henrietta Maria, Mary returned to England and established herself in London.
 In 1642 she journeyed northward with her household and established a convent at Heworth, near York, where she died in 1645.
 It was not until 1703 that what is termed the Second Institute received papal approval for its rule from the then pope, Clement IX, and then canonical recognition as a religious institute by Pope Pius IX.

 Bar Convent

-In 1669 Frances Bedingfeld, superior of the mother house of the order in Munich, went to England at the request of Queen Catherine of Braganza, wife of Charles II, to establish a house in London.
-With a group of the English members she set up a school for young women, first at St. Martin's Lane, then at Hammersmith.
-In England, she wore a secular garb, and was known as Mrs. Long.
+In 1669, Frances Bedingfeld, superior of the mother house of the order in Munich, went to England at the request of Queen Catherine of Braganza, wife of Charles II, to establish a house in London.
+With a group of the English members, she set up a school for young women, first at St. Martin's Lane, then at Hammersmith.
+In England, she wore secular garb, and was known as Mrs. Long.

 From this community, she founded Bar Convent in York in 1677 at the invitation of Sir Thomas Gascoigne.
 This was the first convent to be opened in England since the dissolution of the monasteries in 1536.
 A boarding school for Catholic girls was followed in 1699 by a free day school.
 Suspected of harboring Catholic priests, both houses experienced frequent harassment by local magistrates.
+One of the sisters of the Bar Convent was Mother Mary Loyola, an internationally bestselling author of Catholic books.

 Ireland

 In the early 19th century, the Loreto sisters developed as a distinct community in Ireland.
 Under the guidance of Sister Frances Mary Teresa Ball, Mary Ward's Institute developed in and from Ireland.
-Their role in developing education was central to their work, including the advancement of women in third level education under the guidance of such superiors as Mother Mary Eucharia Ryan.
+Their role in developing education was central to their work, including the advancement of women in third-level education under the guidance of such superiors as Mother Mary Eucharia Ryan.
 In 1841 Sister Delphine Hart began the foundation in India.
-Foundations followed in Mauritius, England, Spain, South Africa, Kenya, Canada, USA and Peru.
+Foundations followed in Mauritius, England, Spain, South Africa, Kenya, Canada, the US and Peru.